niranjankala/niranjankala.github.io/_posts/2023-09-13-unblocking-angular-cli-resolving-the-ps1-error-in-powershell.md

 ## Caution

-Changing the execution policy to "RemoteSigned" makes your system more permissive with regards to script execution.
+Changing the execution policy to "RemoteSigned" makes your system more permissive with regard to script execution.
 While this change is necessary for running Angular CLI commands, it's essential to be cautious when running scripts from untrusted sources.
-Always ensure that you are running scripts from reliable and trusted locations to minimize security risks.
+Ensure you run scripts from reliable and trusted locations to minimize security risks.

 ## Conclusion